-If you suffered injuries after an accident caused by a DoorDash, Postmates, Uber Eats or other types of food delivery driver, you are entitled to file a personal injury in order to recover compensation for your losses.
+If you suffered injuries after an accident caused by a food delivery driver, you are entitled to file a personal injury in order to recover compensation for your losses.
 Food delivery accidents often result in significant property damage and injuries that may require costly medical care.
 These types of claims are logistically complicated, and dealing with a food delivery accident on your own can be stressful and challenging for you and your family.

-As mentioned, food delivery accident claims are complicated primarily because many food delivery companies will go to great lengths to deny their drivers are not their employees but “independent contractors”.
+As mentioned, food delivery accident claims are complicated primarily because many food delivery companies will go to great lengths to deny their drivers as employees, and identify them as independent contractors instead.
 For the most part, employers are not responsible for the negligent or criminal conduct of any independent contractors working for them.

 Food delivery drivers are more likely to drive carelessly because of their incentive to maximize profits.
-Food delivery drivers are usually paid by the delivery and not by the hour and are therefore more likely to engage in reckless driving behaviors, such as speeding, dangerous lane changes, and sudden stops.
+Food delivery drivers are usually paid by the delivery and not by the hour and are, therefore, more likely to engage in reckless driving behaviors, such as speeding, making dangerous lane changes, and abruptly stopping the vehicle.

-The most important consideration of a Bakersfield food delivery accident claim will consider when determining liability is, who was negligent?
+The most important consideration of a Bakersfield food delivery accident claim will be considered when determining liability.
 If a food delivery driver caused your accident by driving while under the influence, for example, he or she will be held liable for the accident and will have to pay for your losses.

-As mentioned, some food delivery companies will argue that their drivers are “independent contractors” and not employees.
-However, what is the difference between an independent contractor and an employee?
+As mentioned, some food delivery companies will argue that their drivers are independent contractors and not employees, however, what is the difference between the two?
 For the most part, the more control an employer has over driver performance and job-related tasks, the more likely a driver is an actual employee and not an independent contractor.